How to Get the Best Results From Bipolar Medication

 Anytime when your doctor changes the medication, ask him/her the following questions: what side effects or warnings that are associated with this drug?
 How and when should I take the medication?
 Does it interfere with foods or other medications?
 When should I see the results?

-See your doctor ASAP if you experience suicidal thoughts, extreme changes in your mood, sleep or energy, if you develop side effects from a drug, if you need a surgery including extensive dental procedures), or if you become pregnant.
+See your doctor ASAP if you experience suicidal thoughts, extreme changes in your mood, sleep or energy, if you develop side effects from a drug, if you need surgery including extensive dental procedures), or if you become pregnant.